widged/gb-elm-language/en/intro/02-module system.md

 -- String.toUpper, String.repeat
 ```

-This is referred to as a qualified import because it only allows qualified references to functions in the module.
-Prefixing with the module name is required to access any type or value in the module, such as String.toUpper.
+This is sometimes called a **qualified** import because it only allows qualified references to functions in the module.
+They force you to always specify the module name to access anything from the module, such as String.toUpper.

-This gives you access to everything in the [Dict library](http://package.elm-lang.org/packages/elm-lang/core/latest/Dict) by prefacing it with the module name and a dot.
-This is sometimes called a **qualified** import.
-So if you want to use `Dict.insert`, this import statement is sufficient.

-Qualified imports are the preferred way to import values from other modules, because you can always tell where something came from by the module name right in front of it.
-Conversely, it makes it easy to tell what is defined in *this* module.

 Additionally, for many collection modules, names are not unique across modules.
 In fact, they are deliberately consistent.
 For example, the Array, Set, and Dict modules all expose an `empty` value, so the module names help you tell them apart.